vega/altair/doc/user_guide/interactions.rst

         op_var
     )

 It's reasonable to ask whether all this effort is necessary.
-Here is a more natural way to accomplish the same thing.
-We avoid the use of both :func:`param` and ``add_params``.
+Here is a more natural way to accomplish the same thing that avoids the use of both :func:`param` and ``add_params``.

 .. altair-plot::